scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 method which invokes a numerical algorithm to minimize the output of the :code:`.cost()` method by varying the input :math:`\Gamma_{\alpha,\beta}(r)`.
-Once a :code:`pyPRISM.PRISM` object is numerically solved, it can be passed to a calculator which processes the optimized correlation functions and returns various structural and thermodynamic data.
-The current list of available calculators is shown in the rightmost column of Figure :ref:`code` and fully described in the documentation. :cite:`pyPRISMdocs`
+Once a :code:`pyPRISM.PRISM` object is numerically solved, it can be passed to a calculator that processes the optimized correlation functions and returns various structural and thermodynamic data.
+The current list of available calculators is shown in the rightmost column of Figure :ref:`code` and is fully described in the documentation. :cite:`pyPRISMdocs`

 Beyond the core data structures, pyPRISM defines classes which are meant to represent various theoretical equations or ideas.
-Classes which inherit from :code:`pyPRISM.Potential`, :code:`pyPRISM.Closure`, or :code:`pyPRISM.Omega` represent interaction potentials, theoretical closures, or *intra*-molecular correlation functions :math:`\hat{\Omega}_{\alpha,\beta}(k)` respectively.
+Classes which inherit from :code:`pyPRISM.Potential`, :code:`pyPRISM.Closure`, or :code:`pyPRISM.Omega` represent interaction potentials, theoretical closures, or *intra*-molecular correlation functions :math:`\hat{\Omega}_{\alpha,\beta}(k)`, respectively.
 These properties must be specified for all site-type pairs before a :code:`pyPRISM.PRISM` object can be created.
-In order to ensure that new users can easily add new potentials, closures, and :math:`\hat{\Omega}_{\alpha,\beta}(k)` to the codebase, we have kept the required contract of these classes as simple as possible.
-Users only must ensure that the subclass inherits from the proper parent class and that the class implements a :code:`.calculate()` method which takes a vector representing the real- or Fourier-space solution grid as input and returns a vector of calculated values.
+In order to ensure that new users can easily add new potentials, closures, and :math:`\hat{\Omega}_{\alpha,\beta}(k)` to the codebase, we have kept the programming interface contract of these classes as simple as possible.
+Users only must ensure that the subclass inherits from the proper parent class and that the class implements a :code:`.calculate()` method, which takes a vector representing the real- or Fourier-space solution grid as input and returns a vector of calculated values.

 The classes and methods in pyPRISM define a scripting API (application programming interface) that allows users to construct calculations and